 If you include VCE studies in your VCAL, refer to the VCE section of this booklet for further information on assessment.

-You will receive a Statement of Results from the VCAA, listing all the VCAL, VCE and VCE VET units you were enrolled in and have completed.
+You will receive a Statement of Results from the VCAA, listing all the VCAL, VCE and VCE VET units you were enrolled in and completed.

+Yes.
 If you decide to take this option, you should discuss it with your teacher or careers counsellor.

 Part-time work may contribute to your VCAL.
 Other work activities that may contribute to your VCAL include: